openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-3-storage/wizard-storage.md

 ## Pre-populating fields

 In the 'General' step, we allow the user to select the guest operating system.
 This could allow us to auto-fill certain fields (like disk bus and network interface).
-The auto.fill informations can be taken from the templates which could be used in the background.

 ![Modal with additional details](img/Add-disk-modal-details-required.png)